How Does Ghostwriting Work?

-The second option gives me complete creative freedom, and, I’ll admit, there’s something very appealing about that!
+The second option gives me complete creative freedom, and there’s something very appealing about that.

 Either way, I’ll need to write the actual book from scratch, as the notes need to be sculpted into the proper form required for a memoir, novel, or business book.
 Sometimes the notes are presented to me as a manuscript, but it’s rare that a simple edit will turn it into a book.

-A fast turnaround time by my clients helps me complete the project faster.
+A fast turnaround time by my clients helps me complete their books faster.

 One of the things I love about ghostwriting is that I get to work with many different people on many different projects.
 Each relationship is truly unique, and the process is always fun and challenging!

 If you’d like to know more about how to hire a ghostwriter, please check out my book: Your Guide to Hiring a Ghostwriter.